AbhilashG97/WatermelonPudding/Behavioural Design Patterns/Strategy Pattern/Implementations/Duck Example/README.md

 Here we are able to provide different implementations for the ```swim()``` method of the ```Duck class``` by making use of an interface for its behaviour.
 This way we are able to create different instances of the Duck class with different implementations of the swim method.

 The implementation for the swim method is provided through the constructor during object instantiation.
 This can be seen in ```Main.java``` file.

+:warning: The required behaviour is injected into the class.
+In this case, the ```swim()``` is the behavior that is injected into the class.